faisaltheparttimecoder/mock-data/README.md

     export GOPATH=<path to the clone repository>
     ```

 3. Install all the dependencies.
-If you don't have dep installed, follow the instruction from [here](https://github.com/golang/dep)

     ```
-    dep ensure
+    go mod vendor
     ```

 4. Make sure you have a demo postgres database to connect.